- Complaints handling in Wales is governed by the National Health Service (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011.

 Local resolution and investigation should be appropriate to the particular concern, and may include:

 - inviting the complainant to meet staff, practitioners and clinicians to discuss their concerns further

 - arranging an independent opinion on clinical issues

 Once the investigation is complete, a full response signed by the responsible officer should be sent to the complainant within 30 working days of receiving the complaint.
 If the investigation can't be completed by then, complainants should be told why and when they can expect to receive a reply.

-All GPs are required by their contract to have a practice-based system for handling complaints, and practices must co-operate with the local health board in the investigation of concerns.
+All GPs are contractually required to have a practice-based system for handling complaints, and practices must cooperate with the local health board in investigating concerns.

 Concerns about primary care providers can be raised with the local health board, but the board must then decide if it would be more appropriate for the primary care provider to consider the complaint.

 This decision and its reasons should usually be notified to both the complainant and the primary care provider within five working days.

 The regulations require Welsh NHS bodies investigating a concern to consider whether an offer of redress should be made, up to limit of £25,000.
 This applies to NHS trusts and local health boards, but not primary care providers or independent providers treating NHS patients.